SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ## Learning about the API structure, authentication and use

-The endpoint in question lives within the [Entitlements Service](https://api.sap.com/api/APIEntitlementsService/overview) API, specifically within the "Regions for Global Account" group.
-You can see this in the SAP API Business Hub:
+The endpoint in question lives within the [Entitlements Service](https://hub.sap.com/api/APIEntitlementsService/overview) API, specifically within the "Regions for Global Account" group.
+You can see this in the SAP Business Accelerator Hub:

 ![Regions for Global Account endpoint](assets/regions-for-global-account.png)

-It's worth pausing a second to think about how APIs are organized on the SAP API Business Hub.
+It's worth pausing a second to think about how APIs are organized on the SAP Business Accelerator Hub.
 There are API packages, APIs, and endpoints that are collected into groups.
 The hierarchy is as follows, showing where this endpoint is:

 ```text
 +-------------+